pluginsGLPI/doc/source/formcreator/configuration.rst

 When all fields are filled, click on the **add button** at the botoom of the page.

 .. note::
-    Deleting a form is possible only if there areno associated answers.
+    Deleting a form is possible only if there are no associated answers.
 To delete a form, delete all its answers first from the **Form answers** tab.

 Sections
 ---------